Bachelor of Psychology (Hons)

 Course Code

-HELP University is proud to offer distinct pathways to attain a degree in Psychology.
-The primary pathway we offer is the Bachelor of Psychology (Honours) Programme, which can be completed fully at HELP University.
-Students, if they so choose, may also transfer credits to affiliated universities.
+The Bachelor of Psychology (Honours) Programme, can be completed fully at HELP University.
+Students may also transfer credits to affiliated universities.

 • Introduction to Psychology 1(Biopsychology, Individual Differences, Cognitive Psychology)